jeftegoes/AwsOverview/Containers/Amazon EKS.md

 - Use the Fluent Bit, or Fluentd log drivers to send logs to CloudWatch Logs.
 - Container logs are stored on a Node directory /var/log/containers.
 - Use CloudWatch Container Insights to get a dashboarding monitoring solution for nodes, pods, tasks, and services.

+# 6. IAM Roles for Service Accounts (IRSA)

+- IAM Roles for Service Accounts (IRSA) enables assigning fine-grained IAM roles to Kubernetes service accounts in Amazon EKS.
+- This provides Pod-level access to AWS resources without relying on node-level instance profiles.
+- IRSA leverages an **OpenID Connect (OIDC)** provider integrated with the EKS cluster.
+- Pods assume the associated IAM role via the service account securely, without storing credentials in the container.
+- **Benefits**
+  - Enforces **least privilege** by scoping permissions to each service's needs.
+  - Ensures **Pod-level isolation** for access control.
+  - Eliminates the need for **EC2 instance-wide roles**, reducing risk of over-permissioning.
+  - Aligns with **AWS security best practices** for running workloads in EKS.